Narasimha Konda

 Narasimha Konda (నరసింహకొండ) is a hill near the town of Jonnawada in Nellore district of Andhra Pradesh in India.
-It is a Hindu pilgrimage center and the site of an ancient temple dedicated to Narasimha, the man-lion avatar of the god Vishnu.
+It is a Hindu pilgrimage center and the site of an ancient temple dedicated to Narasimha, the man-lion avatar of the Hindu god Vishnu.
+There is a shrine for Adilakshmi Ammavaru.

 Geography

-Narasimha Konda is a small hill place 15 km away from Nellore and 5 km away from Jonnawada.
-According to rock inscriptions at the site, the temple was built by the Pallava king Narasimhavarman I.
+Narasimha Konda is a small hill place 15 km away from Nellore and 5 km away from Jonnawada near by Penna River.
+According to rock inscriptions at the site, the temple was built by the Pallava king Narasimhavarman I in the 9th Century.
+According to Hindu legend, the Pinakini River's banks were where the great king Kasyapa built this temple.

+Standing upright as Lord Narasimha, this 350 feet high kshetra is the most beautiful and holy place, and Sage Pungavu considered it as Tirdha Kshetra.

 Culture

 It is a pilgrimage where Sri Lakshmi Narasimha Swamy temple is situated and where pilgrims visit the temple daily.
 The temple also holds celebrations for the holiday Krishna Janmashtami.

+Bramhotsavams gets conducted at this temple very grandly in the month of May of every year.

+A visit to the abode of Lord Narasimha is memorable with the ‘gali gopuram’ visible to visitors as one enters the verdant forests of Vedagiri.